 - 7. An application may be rejected as not administratively complete if the District finds that substantive information required by the permit application is missing, false, or incorrect. - 8.
-An application will be considered administratively complete if it complies with all requirements set forth under this Section 7, includes all information required to be included in the application, and is accompanied by the required application fee. - 9.
-The general manager shall make the determination of administrative completeness.
-[Amended September 5, 2017]
+An application will be considered administratively complete if it complies with all requirements set forth under this Section 7, includes all information required to be included in the application, including the information set forth in accordance with Sections 36.113 and 36.1131, Tex.
+Water Code and these Rules and is accompanied by the required application fee. - 9.
+The general manager shall make the determination of administrative completeness within ninety (90) calendar days after receipt of the application.
+If determined to be administratively incomplete, the general manager shall notify the applicant of the missing documents or information by certified mail, return receipt requested.
+A written notice of such determination will also contain a summary of the General Manager's recommendation on the application.
+[Amended September 5, 2017] - 10.
+Applications that remain incomplete thirty (30) calendar days after notification by the General Manager pursuant to Rule 7.4.9 will expire.